 They are not exactly perfect.
 In fact, they are portrayed as being quite flawed in the series.
-They could be nerdy, meek, and antisocial.
-However, they could be decisive, self-giving, and strong in the end.
+They can be nerdy, meek, and antisocial.
+However, they can be decisive, self-giving, and strong in the end.
 They are mobile suit pilot prodigies, gifted individuals with the natural skills for piloting.
 One is even skilled enough to design his own suit.

 In the whole series, they are the basic mold for the lead character (almost).
-A good example of this character are the pilots of the U.C. timeline, Amuro Ray to be specific.
-Kira Yamato of Mobile Suit Gundam Seed is a recent addition.
+Good examples of this character are the pilots of the U.C. timeline, Amuro Ray to be specific.
+Kira Yamato of Mobile Suit Gundam SEED is a recent addition.

 2. The Homicidal Emo